pretix/pretix/doc/api/resources/item_meta_properties.rst

 default                               string                     Value of the default option required                              boolean                    If ``true``, this property will have to be assigned a
-                                                                 value in all items of the related event allowed_values                        list                       Optional list of all permitted values for this property
+                                                                 value in all items of the related event allowed_values                        list                       List of all permitted values for this property, or ``null`` for no limitation
 ===================================== ========================== =======================================================

 Endpoints